williancapitolio/courseonebitcode/src/css/3_sass/sass.md

   npm i -g sass
 ```

-Folder and files structures on a project
+Folders and files structur on a project

 ```bash
   project